alexlo703/Alex-s-BlueStampProfolio/index.md

 # Fourth Milstone: Gemini

-For my next modification, I want my smart glass to havd gemini in it.
-My idea was that when I ask a question though the microphone, it would send it to gemini and speak out the response.
-My first step was to get gemini into my raspberry pi and allow me to text it.
-I first had to get my Gemini API Key, which I got from the link at resource 3.
-The model of Gemini that I was using was Gemini 1.5 flash.
-I then install google.generativeai, which is a Python library provided by Google to interact with Gemini models.
-Now, when I run this progrom, my name shows up like this Alex: .
-This means that I can now type an interact with it and when I'm done, all I have to type it "quit" or "exit".
+For my next modification, I wanted to integrate Gemini into my smart glasses.
+The idea was to allow the glasses to respond to voice questions using Gemini’s AI.
+When I ask a question through the microphone, it would send the prompt to Gemini and speak the answer back to me.

+My first step was getting Gemini running on my Raspberry Pi with basic text interaction.
+I started by retrieving my Gemini API key from the link in Resource 3.
+I used the Gemini 1.5 Flash model for this project.
+Then, I installed the google.generativeai Python library, which lets you interact with Gemini models.
+Once the setup was complete, I ran the program and saw my name appear as Alex:—this meant I could now type messages directly to Gemini.
+To end the session, I simply type "quit" or "exit".

-My next step was to allow it to listen to my quesiton and response.
-To do this, I had to install speech recgnition.
-This allows it to reconigize everything that I ask.
-The rest of the code was pretty simliar to the first code expect I have to include the listening and recongizing parts to the code.
+The next step was enabling voice input and output.
+To do this, I installed the speech_recognition library, which allows the program to listen to and recognize what I’m saying.
+From there, the rest of the code was fairly similar to the original version, except I had to add parts for listening to my voice and converting it into text before sending it to Gemini.

 # Code

 ```c++